echaya/SiteRepo/site/pack/deps/opt/blink.cmp/doc/recipes.md

 ### Disable completion in *only* shell command mode

 When inside of git bash or WSL on windows, you may experience a hang with shell commands.
-The following disables cmdline completions only when running shell commands (i.e. `[':!' , ':%!']`), but still allows completion in other command modes (i.e. `[':' , ':help', '/' , '?', ...]`).
+The following disables cmdline completions only when running shell commands (e.g. `[':!' , ':%!']`), but still allows completion in other command modes (e.g. `[':' , ':help', '/' , '?']`).

 ```lua
 sources = {